nicoalba/nicoalba/README.md

 ## Projects

-- [docsite-apis](https://github.com/nicoalba/docsite-apis): A static docsite generated with MkDocs, including an OpenAPI spec I create from scratch, and API docs generated with Redocly, all served with GitHub pages.
+- [docsite-apis](https://github.com/nicoalba/docsite-apis): A static doc site generated with MkDocs, including an OpenAPI spec I create from scratch, and API docs generated with Redocly, all served with GitHub pages.
 - [python-web3-app](https://github.com/nicoalba/python-web3-app): A Python web3 app that connects to Ethereum/Solana test networks and queries an address for the ETH/SOL balance.
 Includes auto-generated API docs with FastAPI.
 - [python-script-docs](https://github.com/nicoalba/python-script-docs): A simple Python script that reads a YAML file and writes the API endpoints to a Markdown file.
 - [k8s-repo-fork](https://github.com/nicoalba/k8s-repo-fork/pull/1): I reviewed, edited, and uplifted a tutorial on the Kubernetes open-source docs.